Long-Lasting Building Systems that Meet and Exceed Your Client’s Expectations

 - Are mold- and mildew-resistant

-- Offer greater abrasion resistance than other PE- and PVC-based fabrics
+- Offer greater abrasion resistance than other polyethylene- and polyvinyl-based fabrics

 - Are UV-stabilized (not coated) for prolonged and year-round use in locations with high solar loads

 - Exceed the fire safety requirements outlined in the California Code of Regulations for membrane structures

 - A free span design that allows for large, open interior spaces with no obstructions

 - Custom engineering that meets both local and international building and safety codes

 Contact Us Today to Discuss Your Upcoming Building Design Project

 Alaska Structures has designed, engineered, and delivered more temporary and permanent fabric structures than any other prefabricated building company, to more than 70 different countries.
 Rely on our proven experience and expertise to provide the longest-lasting and engineered fabric building systems available!